 Master's students are admitted to the program only in the fall semester.

-University Admission Application, Official Transcripts, and GRE scores should be received by Graduate School, so that they reach the department office by January 15.
+University Admission Application, Official Transcripts, and GRE scores should be received electronically by Graduate School, so that they reach the department office by January 15.
+Please do not mail or email documents directly to the department.
+See MA Checklist for a list of all required documents.

 Admission Application, Official Transcripts, and General GRE/TOEFL Scores must be received by the Office of International Outreach and Application Services.
 Contact the Graduate School for more information on international admissions requirements.